bramba2000/spin-presentation/slides.md

 <div>

-- **Executable** if it could be executed immediately
+- **Executable** if it can be executed immediately
     - Assignments are always executable
 </div>

 <div>

 - **Blocked** if it cannot
-    - Expression are blocked if they evaluate to `0`
+    - Expressions are blocked if they evaluate to `0`
 </div>

 ```promela